Horsted Park

 Community and Commercial Spaces

-• The central cluster of four-storey buildings serves as a townscape marker and focal point, providing essential services such as Extra Care housing, retail, and community spaces.
+• The central cluster of four-storey buildings serves as a townscape marker and focal point, and houses essential services such as Extra Care housing, retail, and community spaces.

 • Additional commercial spaces are strategically located in the southwest corner of the site, benefiting from the exposure provided by Maidstone Road.